 Let’s review some affiliate disclosure examples to see how they’re incorporated into websites.

 Cookie and Kate

-Like in this example, you can link to an affiliate disclosure page to provide a more detailed description of your affiliate relationships, in addition to your page-by-page affiliate disclosures.
+Follow Cookie and Kate’s example and link to an affiliate disclosure page to provide a more detailed description of your affiliate relationships and page-by-page affiliate disclosures.

 Keep your language simple, and provide a clear explanation of how you’re compensated through affiliate links.